linn/react-components-library/README.md

 # React Component Library

-React and Redux code to be reused across projects presented in a storybook dev environment.
+React components and related utilities to be reused across projects.

 ## Usage